v2e4lisp/preview/docs/README.md

 ## PHP 5.3

-Since closure binding is not supported by PHP 5.3, you can use `$this` as an context object.
+Since closure binding is not supported by PHP 5.3, you cannot use `$this` as an context object.
 In this case, Preview will pass the context object to closure as an argument.
 Said you cannot write test like this.
 ```php